OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

 ## Setting output variables using scripts

 You can set output variables using any of the scripting languages supported by Octopus.
-In each case we make special functions available to your scripts by bootstrapping them with a template defined in the [open-source Calamari project](https://github.com/OctopusDeploy/Calamari).
+In each case we make special functions available to your scripts by bootstrapping them with a template defined in theÂ [open-source Calamari project](https://github.com/OctopusDeploy/Calamari).

 ### PowerShell